perigrin/the-room/lies-damn-liest-and-statistics.md

 # Lies, Damn Lies, and Statistics

+UPDATE:

+Aldo Cortesi contacted me privately via email with a response to this post.
+With his permission I've updated this post with the substance of his response and my own rebuttal.
+The updated sections are marked with UPDATE/END blocks.

+END

 So after chromatic [linked][1] to Aldo Cortesi's post [The impact of language choice on github projects][2] I was curious.
 After reading the post, I was shocked and dismayed at some of the analysis Mr. Cortesi